ramlaelmoctar/PFE_2025_DA2I_C22580_Ramla_Babaha/README.md

-* Special thanks to my academic advisor and jury panel
+* Special thanks to my academic advisor and jury panel:

 ---